Parole Board of Canada: History

 The old Ticket of Leave Act was replaced by the Parole Act of 1959, which enshrined the principle of rehabilitation.
 As conceived by the Parole Act, the Parole Board of Canada was a completely independent parole decision-making authority.
 The legislators envisioned a very powerful organization, with considerable discretionary authority and a much broader mandate than the old Remission Service had.
 To ensure their immunity from political interference or influence, the five Board members were appointed for 10-year terms, with the possibility of renewal.

 The legislation set out the new criteria for parole: the Board could release an inmate who "derived the maximum benefit from imprisonment," when "the reform and rehabilitation of the inmate will be aided by parole," and when "release would not be an undue risk to society."

 Discretion, of course, is a double-edged sword.
 The Board had the freedom to deal with each case on its own merits.
 It also, unfortunately, had the freedom to make mistakes.
 Board member Frank Miller, for one, saw the potential for disaster: "I tried and tried to get them to have a policy," but the members were confident they could rely on their own judgement.
 The Corrections and Conditional Release Act, Criminal Records Act and the Criminal Code specify the authorities for the PBC.
-In 2003, it was reported that the whereabouts of over 800 federal offenders and over 1100 provincial offenders on parole and escapees in Canada are unknown.